 The correct answer lies a way beyond this specific interface.
 We need them because some representation exists.
 There is a UI for choosing beverage type.
 Probably the name and description fields are simply two designations of the beverage for a user to read, a short one (to be displayed on the search results page) and a long one (to be displayed in the extended product specification block).
-It actually means that we set the requirements to the API based on some specific design.
+It actually means that we are setting the requirements to the API based on some very specific design.
 But what if a partner is making their own UI for their own app?
 Not only they might not actually need two descriptions, but we are also deceiving them.
-The name is not "just a name", it implies some restrictions: it has recommended length which is optimal to some specific UI, and it must look consistently on the search results page.
-Indeed, the "our best qualityTM coffee" or "Invigorating Morning Freshness®" designations would look very weird in-between "Cappuccino," "Lungo," and "Latte."
+The name is not 'just a name' actually, it implies some restrictions: it has recommended length which is optimal to some specific UI, and it must look consistently on the search results page.
+Indeed, 'our best qualityTM coffee' or 'Invigorating Morning Freshness®' designation would look very weird in between 'Cappuccino', 'Lungo', and 'Latte'.

 There is also another side to this story.
-As UIs (both ours' and partners') tend to evolve, new visual elements will be eventually introduced.
-For example, a picture of the beverage, its energy value, allergen information, etc. The product_properties entity will become a scrapyard for tons of optional fields, and learning how setting what field results in what effects in the UI will be an interesting quest, full of probes and mistakes.
+As UIs (both ours and partners) tend to evolve, new visual elements will be eventually introduced.
+For example, a picture of a beverage, its energy value, allergen information, etc. product\properties will become a scrapyard for tons of optional fields, and learning how setting what field results in what effects in the UI will be an interesting quest, full of probes and mistakes.

-The problems we're facing are the problems of strong coupling.
+Problems we're facing are the problems of strong coupling.
 Each time we offer an interface like described above, we in fact prescript implementing one entity (recipe) based on implementations of other entities (UI layout, localization rules).
-This approach disrespects the very basic principle of the "top to bottom" API design because low-level entities must not define high-level ones.
+This approach disrespects the very basic principle of the 'top to bottom' API design because low-level entities must not define high-level ones.

-The Rule of Contexts
+The rule of contexts

-To make things worse, let us state that the inverse principle is also correct: high-level entities must not define low-level ones as well, since that simply isn't their responsibility.
+To make things worse, let us state that the inverse principle is actually correct either: high-level entities must not define low-level ones, since that simply isn't their responsibility.
 The exit from this logical labyrinth is that high-level entities must define a context, which other objects are to interpret.
-To properly design the interfaces for adding a new recipe we shouldn't try to find a better data format; we need to understand what contexts, both explicit and implicit, exist in our subject area.
+To properly design adding a new recipe interface we shouldn't try to find a better data format; we need to understand what contexts, both explicit and implicit, exist in our subject area.

-We have already noted a localization context.
-There is some set of languages and regions we support in our API, and there are the requirements - what exactly partners must provide to make our API work in a new region.
-More specifically, there must be some formatting function to represent beverage volume somewhere in our API code, either internally or within an SDK:
+We have already found a localization context.
+There is some set of languages and regions we support in our API, and there are requirements - what exactly the partner must provide to make our API work in a new region.
+More specifically, there must be some formatting function to represent beverage volume somewhere in our API code:

-'''

-110n.volume.format = function(

-value, language_code, country_code

-) { ... }

-/

-110n.formatVolume(

-'300ml', 'en', 'UK'

-) → '300 ml'

-110n.formatVolume(

-'300ml', 'en', 'US'

-) → '10 fl oz'
+''' l10n.volume.format(value, language_code, country_code) // l10n.formatVolume('300ml', 'en', 'UK') → '300 ml' // l10n.formatVolume('300ml', 'en', 'US') → '10 fl oz' '''

-/

-'''

-To make our API work correctly with a new language or region, the partner must either define this function or point which pre-existing implementation to use through the partner API.
+To make our API work correctly with a new language or region, the partner must either define this function or point which pre-existing implementation to use.
 Like this:

 '''

 // Add a general formatting rule

-// for the Russian language
+// for Russian language

 PUT /formatters/volume/ru

 {

 "template": "{volume} мл"

 }

 // Add a specific formatting rule

-// for the Russian language

-// in the "US" region
+// for Russian language in the 'US' region

 PUT /formatters/volume/ru/US

 {

-// in the US, we need to recalculate
+// in US we need to recalculate

 // the number, then add a postfix

-"value_transform": {
+"value_preparation": {

 "action": "divide",

 "divisor": 30

 },

 "template": "{volume} ун."

 }

 '''